-(1) A person must not take liquor onto premises to which a nightclub licence relates for consumption on the premises.

-(2) A person must not take liquor from premises to which a nightclub licence relates.
+- (1) A person must not take liquor onto premises to which a nightclub licence relates for consumption on the premises. - Maximum penalty-25 penalty units. - (2) A person must not take liquor from premises to which a nightclub licence relates. - Maximum penalty-25 penalty units.